How to Be a Bawse

 How to Be a Bawse: A Guide to Conquering Life is a book by YouTube personality Lilly Singh released on March 28, 2017.

 Her book is a New York Times bestseller.
 A successor book, titled Be A Triangle was released on April 5, 2022.

 Release

-In March 2017, Singh announced via YouTube that she would embark on a worldwide book tour called #BawseBook Tour.
-The tour revolved around her book and it's key concepts.
+In March 2017, Singh announced via YouTube that she would embark on a worldwide book tour called the #BawseBook Tour.
+The tour revolved around her book and its key concepts.
 The tour began in New York City in March and concluded in Singapore in May 2017.